Baker Kalbouneh

-Baker Kamal Mohmmad Walid Kalbouneh (بَكْر كَمَال مُحَمَّد وَلِيد كَلْبُونَة; born 14 August 2003) is a Jordanian professional footballer who plays as a striker for Jordanian Pro League side Al-Wehdat and the Jordan under-23 national team.
+Baker Kamal Mohmmad Walid Kalbouneh (بَكْر كَمَال مُحَمَّد وَلِيد كَلْبُونَة; born 14 August 2003) is a Jordanian professional footballer who plays as a striker for Jordanian Pro League side Al-Arabi.

 Club career

 Early life and career

 Kalbouneh began his career at Al-Wehdat when he was 10 years old.
 He left the club and departed to the United Kingdom to study English, and then traveled to Australia to study another year of English.
 Upon his return to Jordan, then joined the Jordan Knights academy.
 He later joined Al-Jazeera's youth ranks until late 2021.

 Al-Jazeera

 Kalbouneh signed his first professional contract with Al-Jazeera on 1 January 2022.
 He was a contributor to their squad for the 2022 Jordanian Pro League season.
 He was linked with Al-Wehdat by the end of the season, as he sought to play at a higher level than the Jordanian First Division League upon Al-Jazeera's relegation.
 However, he stayed for the 2023 Jordanian First Division League season, where he ended as the top scorer of the league and promoting the club in the process.